tetcoin/ink-docs/docs/cargo-contract/overview.md

 [m2]: https://crates.io/crates/cargo-contract

-`cargo-contract` is a CLI tool which helps you set up and manage WebAssembly smart contracts written with ink!.
+`cargo-contract` is a CLI tool which helps you set up and manage WebAssembly smart contracts written with pro!.
 You can find it [here on GitHub](https://github.com/paritytech/cargo-contract) and here on [crates.io](https://crates.io/crates/cargo-contract).